abelk2/plextc/README.md

 # Plex Transcode Cleaner

 ## What's this
-Cleans up the original versions of movies and series from your Plex libraries.
+Replaces the original versions of movies and series episodes in your Plex libraries with their transcoded versions made by Plex.

 This action is performed on launch, and also when changes are detected in the libraries (via filesystem watch).